CodeGenixU/Enigma-Reloaded/README.md

 - **ConfigurationError:** Raised for issues with the configuration file.
 - **InvalidCharacterError:** Raised if a character is not in the configured character set.
 - **ValidationError:** Raised if configuration validation fails.
+- **EnigmaError:** Base class for all Enigma-related errors.

+---

+## Acknowledgments

+This project was developed with valuable assistance and contributions from various sources:

+### Development Assistance
+- **Cursor:** Provided comprehensive code review and documentation.
+While suggesting advanced features like type hint and logging.
+Also helped with designing error handling system.
+- **Windsurf AI (Cascade):** Provided comprehensive code review, documentation improvements, type hint corrections, and error handling throughout the development process.
+- **ChatGPT, Claude, Gemini, Perplexity, DeepSeek:** For providing power insights and suggestions.
+- **Python Community:** For excellent documentation and best practices that guided the implementation.

+### Technical Inspiration
+- **Historical Enigma Machine:** The foundational cryptographic principles that inspired this modern implementation.
+- **Modern Cryptography Research:** Academic papers and resources on rotor-based encryption systems.

+### Tools and Resources
+- **Python Standard Library:** For providing robust, dependency-free functionality.
+- **GitHub:** For version control and project hosting.
+- **Markdown:** For clear, readable documentation formatting.

+### Special Thanks
+- To the open-source community for promoting knowledge sharing and collaborative development.
+- To cryptography researchers and educators who make complex concepts accessible.
+- To anyone who tests, uses, or contributes to this project.

+If you've contributed to this project in any way and aren't listed here, please let me know so I can add your acknowledgment!

 ---